-A study by UT’s College of Nursing will seek to understand if a new approach to end-of-life care can improve the quality of life of children with terminal diseases.
+A study by UT’s College of Nursing seeks to understand if a new approach to pediatric end-of-life care can improve the quality of life for children with serious illness.

 Our project will provide the much needed higher level evidence by conducting a sophisticated and methodologically rigorous analysis of administrative data.